 The RC comprises four members, all of whom, including the Chairman of the RC, are independent non-executive Directors.
-The RC members are Mr Christopher Lau Loke Sam - Chairman of the RC, Mr Guy Daniel Harvey-Samuel, Mr Eric Ang Teik Lim and Mrs Mildred Tan (who was appointed as a RC member on 1 September 2020) (Provision 6.2).
+The RC members are Mr Christopher Lau Loke Sam - Chairman of the RC, Mr Guy Daniel Harvey-Samuel, Mrs Mildred Tan and Ms Kwa Kim Li (who was appointed as a RC member on 1 May 2022) (Provision 6.2).
+Mr Eric Ang Teik Lim stepped down as a RC member on 31 December 2021.

 The RC has adopted its own specific written terms of reference.
 The principal functions of the RC are to review and recommend to the Board a general framework for remuneration within the Company and the specific remuneration packages for each Director as well as for the key management personnel of the Group (Provision 6.1).
-As and when required, the RC obtains independent and professional advice on remuneration matters (including but not limited to Directors' fees, salaries, allowances, bonuses, share-based incentives and awards, and benefits-in-kind) from human resource advisers and an external management consultancy firm specialising in people-pay-performance management strategies, Carrots Consulting Pte Ltd ("Carrots").
+As and when required, the RC obtains independent and professional advice on remuneration matters (including but not limited to Directors' fees, salaries, allowances, bonuses, share-based incentives and awards, and benefits-inkind) from human resource advisers and an external management consultancy firm specialising in people-payperformance management strategies,

+Carrots Consulting Pte Ltd ("Carrots").
 Other than its professional appointment, Carrots has no affiliation or relationship with the Company or any of its Directors that will affect the independence and objectivity of its performance (Provision 6.4).
 The RC reviews the structure of the remuneration packages for the Directors and key management personnel to ensure that they are competitive and sufficient to attract, retain and motivate key executives.
 No Director is involved in deciding his/her own remuneration.